medoussemaboussida/Full-Stack-JS-Project/README.md

 <img align="right" width=200px height=200px alt="side_sticker" src="https://media.giphy.com/media/TEnXkcsHrP4YedChhA/giphy.gif" />

 ###### Depression Score Detection System:
-✔️ We have implemented a machine learning-based model trained on a dedicated dataset to evaluate a student's depression score based on their activity, responses, and tracked wellbeing data.
+✔️ We have implemented a machine learning-based model trained on a dedicated dataset to evaluate a student's mental health score based on their activity, responses, and tracked wellbeing data.

 ###### Dataset Utilization:
-✔️ Our model is trained using a curated dataset that reflects common symptoms and behavioral indicators of depression, ensuring accurate and data-driven assessment.
+✔️ Our model is trained using a curated dataset that reflects common symptoms and behavioral indicators of stress, ensuring accurate and data-driven assessment.

 ###### Personalized Recommendations:
-✔️ Based on the calculated depression score, the system generates custom recommendations aligned with the student's current emotional and psychological state.
+✔️ Based on the calculated mental health score, the system generates custom recommendations aligned with the student's current emotional and psychological state.

 ###### Goal:
 ✔️ Empower students with early detection, actionable insights, and empathetic support, reducing the stigma and barriers to seeking help.